The Hessian of elliptic curves as a Latt\`es map: Preliminaries

 \subsection{Elliptic curves}

-Every degree-$3$ homogeneous polynomial $F\in \K[X,Y,Z]$ defines a cubic curve $C_F\subset \mathbb{P}^2(\K)$.
-In this work, we will mostly consider cases in which $F$ is irreducible, i.e.\ it defines an irreducible projective curve.
-Thus, as $\mathsf{char}(\K) \neq 2,3$, a suitable change of coordinates allow us to write $F$ in short Weierstrass form~\cite[§III.1]{silv:arithEll}
+In this work, we will mostly consider irreducible cubic forms $F\in \K[x,y,z]$, which defines a projective curve in $\P^2(\K)$ with a smooth $\K$-rational point.
+Since $\mathsf{char}(\K) \neq 2,3$, with a suitable change of coordinates over $\K$ \cite[§III.1]{silv:arithEll}, we can always assume such an $F$ to be in short Weierstrass form:

-In particular, when the \emph{discriminant} of $F$, namely $\Delta(F) = -16(4 A^3 + 27 B^2)$, is not $0$, then $C_F$ is called an \emph{elliptic curve} (defined over $\K$).
-Under this assumption, we conventionally use $E$ instead of $F$ and we identify $E$ with the curve $C_E$ it defines.
-In addition, we will often switch between the projective plane and the affine chart $Z \neq 0$, where the Weierstrass form becomes
+In particular, when its \emph{discriminant} $\Delta(F) = -16(4 A^3 + 27 B^2)$ is not $0$, it defines a smooth plane cubic, known as \emph{elliptic curve} (over $\K$).
+Under this assumption, we conventionally denote it by $E$.
+We will often restrict the projective plane to the affine chart $z \neq 0$, where the curve $E$ is defined by